FeernandoOFF/obsidian-garden/src/site/notes/Zettelkasten/Architecture Patterns for Building UIs.md

 https://www.linkedin.com/pulse/mvvm-flux-back-again-andrei-fangli
 https://medium.com/@pinarkocak/understanding-viper-pattern-619fa9a0b1f1

-## What are architecture patterns
+## What are Architecture Patterns

-The ones that I use
+An app has to be planned, and architecture patterns help with that planning process, they are commonly used solutions or approaches for designing the structure and organisation of software.
+They provide guidelines and best practices that allow to create scalable, maintainable and robust applications.

+### What are Design Patterns?

+As well as Architecture Patterns they provide guidelines and best practices but at a more atomic level inside the app, helping make the code testable, reusable and readable.

-## The big ones
+## The main Architecture patterns

 ### MVVM Architecture

 #### Benefits